xpack-dev-tools/xpack-build-box/README.md

 # The xPack Build Box

-The environment used to build the xPack Binary Development Tools
+The environment used to build the xPack Binary Development Tools.

 ## Project documentation

-For information on how to use this project, please refer to the
-[project web site](https://xpack-dev-tools.github.io/xpack-build-box/).
+For information on how to use this project, please refer to the [project web site](https://xpack-dev-tools.github.io/xpack-build-box/).

 ## Project source